Japanese Zen & Wellness

 Optional: half-day tour of Matsumoto, accompanied by our English-speaking guide.

-In the middle of the afternoon, take the train then Shinkansen to Kanazawa (1 change, 2 hours 30, included with your Japan Rail Pass).
+In the middle of the afternoon, take the train, and then Shinkansen to Kanazawa (1 change, 2 hours 30, included with your Japan Rail Pass).

 Settle in Kanazawa in your 3* hotel.